keerthik/keerthik.github.io/essays/Discarded_frozen/traveliving.md

 I was born in Thiruvananthapuram, in the fall of 1989.
 Less than a year old, I boarded my first flight, and was whisked away to the quaint Middle Eastern capital city of Muscat, where I was to spend the next eighteen years of my life.

 I have been flying regularly since.
 Thirteen of the sixteen summers to come I flew back to Kerala with my family.
 It was home to my parents, but not to me.
-I was never close to my grandparents -- both my grandparents passed away before I was born, one of my grandmothers suffered acute Alzheimers since I can remember, and the other passed away before I had visited her ten times, giving little opportunity to get close to any of them.
+I was never close to my grandparents -- both my grandfathers passed away before I was born, one of my grandmothers suffered acute Alzheimer's since I can remember, and the other passed away before I had visited her ten times, giving little opportunity to get close to any of them.
 Uncles, aunts, and cousins came and went before figuring much in my childhood.

-Having no emotional bond to my "motherland," to me these trips were reduced to just being taken along by my parents like a box of local sweets to be distributed among those they visit.
-It was just summer after summer of leaving behind my beloved computer, school friends, the air-conditioned, clean house I grew up in, replaced by swarming mosquitoes, occasional food poisoning, constant power cuts, and generally being herded around by my parents with nothing to entertain me.
+Having no emotional bond to my "motherland," to me these trips were reduced to just being taken along by my parents like a box of local delicacies to be distributed among those they visit.
+It was just summer after summer of leaving behind my beloved computer, school friends, the air-conditioned, clean house I grew up in, replaced by swarming mosquitoes, occasional food poisoning, constant power cuts, and generally being herded around by my parents to meet boring old people with nothing to entertain me.
 This is probably how I came to associate travel with constant boredom, physical discomfort and a lack of freedom.

 ## Oman - not home either